 Step 2: What’s cooking?

 Once the guest list has been set, circulate emails asking for input on what to cook.
 Some guests may have family members with food allergies, or might be averse to certain ingredients, like tuna.
 Whatever you choose, make sure it’s able to be frozen and reheated.
 Fatty foods, fried foods and entrees with cream fillings will not fare well in the freezer.
 Casseroles and slow-cooker dishes are best suited to freezer meals.
-If you need ideas, check the library for freezer meal cookbooks, or check out this list from Six Sisters’ Stuff.
+If you need ideas, check the library for freezer meal cookbooks, or check out these recipes from Taste of Home.

 As far as how many meals to cook, let your allotted time be your guide.
 If you only have a couple of hours, there may only be time to make 4 or so meals for each guest.
 If you’ve got the entire day, the sky’s the limit.

-Step 3: Divide the tasks and determine the money
+Step 3: Divide the tasks and the bill

 The menu has been determined and the guests have saved the date – but how to obtain and prep the ingredients?
 There are a few ways to approach it.
 One option is to assign an ingredient or two to each guest and have them buy and prepare it, doing any necessary cooking or chopping at home.
 This saves time, but could also be unfair money-wise, since it costs a lot less to buy 10 onions than 10 pounds of chicken breasts.
 To make everything completely even, the host can shop for all of the ingredients herself and prep them as necessary before the party, then split the grocery bill evenly among the guests.
 (The host doesn’t pay, since she did all of the prep work and is providing the venue.)
 A third option: One person shops for all of the ingredients, the bill is split, and all of the prep is done at the host’s house.
 This divides the labor up, but will extend the party’s length by a fair amount, since it can take a long time to brown 20 pounds of ground beef, peel 30 potatoes, and so on.